Enabling this provides you with more accurate distances to providers and locations

+The Magnetoencephalography Center was made possible by Jack Miller.
+Jack, who served as CEO and president of Howard Miller Company for 48 years, has been a leader in business and philanthropy, supporting a broad scope of initiatives that make West Michigan a better place to live and work.
 In making this gift, Jack said, “Kindness, compassion, and support for the entire family are vital to the healing process, and Spectrum Health and Helen DeVos Children’s Hospital are filled with hope and healing.
 I am grateful to be part of a community that is supportive of the health and well-being of future generations and proud to partner with Spectrum Health and Helen DeVos Children’s Hospital in reimagining neuroscience care with the latest in advanced medical technology.

 Magnetoencephalography, or MEG, measures the magnetic fields produced by electrical currents occurring naturally in the brain.
 The measurements create a comprehensive “map” of the brain that pinpoints sources of seizures as well as other essential brain regions and is instrumental in determining the most effective treatment and surgical options.

 Depending on how many tests your doctor orders, and if you are having sedation, the exam can take anywhere from two to four hours, including preparations.